 Since John is a county commissioner, held in high esteem, everyone at the party was jubilant when the bone was dislodged.
 Drake became a hero.
 Theo and Rudy were so proud of him, I’m sure.
 The town had a new outlook on what a deaf and dumb person could do to be useful.
 I know that I was proud of him even though it was the first time I’d ever seen him.

-I decided to get new shoes.
-When I got fitted for my new shoes, I formally met Drake and Rudy, and we conversed crudely about their adventure on the robbed stage coach and their subsequent friendship.
+I decided to get the new shoes.
+When I got fitted for my them, I formally met Drake and Rudy.
+We conversed crudely about their adventure on the robbed stagecoach and their subsequent friendship.
 When I couldn’t understand their verbalization, they instinctively tried to sign their thoughts to me.
 I was impressed.
 I marveled at their skills.